heksbeks/qjsonpath/README.md

 # QJsonPath

 A simple class to set, get and remove attributes of JSON data in Qt.
 Simple XPath like notation to specify attributes.
-Functions support all JSON classes: QJsonDocument, QJsonObject, QJsonArray and QJsonValue
+Functions support all JSON classes: QJsonDocument, QJsonObject, QJsonArray and QJsonValue.

 ## Functions
 ```c++